ebond07/final_project_front_end/README.md

 I faced challenges regarding creating the exact layout that I wanted to for the boxes.
 Using the div styling was something that took quite a bit of research for me to have exactly the way that I envisioned it.

-In the future I would like
+In the future I would like to make the website more stylish by making it look more attractive than the very minimalistic look it has at the moment.

 ## Design